 Appreciate all native pollinators

 This is sometimes the hardest thing for people to do: just appreciate all of the native pollinators in your region.
+Some of your least favorite insects are pollinators, like flies, wasps, and even mosquitoes.
 It can be easy to pick and choose your favorite ones and ignore the rest, but recognize that a wide variety of insects and even animals help pollinate the plants that we enjoy and sometimes eat.
 Without them inhabiting our biosphere, life would be much more difficult.